MidnightPlugins/Midnight-Scrapyard/README.md

 - a pet that accompanies your fleet into battle
 - two unique boarding weapons
 - Korath equivalent of "Marauder" Raiders
+- new ships
+- a shipyard opens for the Kor Efret
 - an infestation that threatens to expand beyond the Scrapyard

+Note: Most of this content requires that the player completed the Wanderer storyline content (Endless Sky ver.0.9.14)